 And you interrupt to say, “Oh, but I know why you would have been chosen you.
 You each went through so much trouble.”

-“Ah, yes,” Shadrach says, “but that is all past and we are blessed.”
+“Ah, yes,” Shadrach says, “but that’s all past and we are blessed.”
 Then Abed-Nego,” And believe us, our trouble was no more stressful than yours has been and is.”

 You return to your place and somehow feel more able to sing.
 You rise to sing with everyone else.
 The song-leader announces the hymn: “Father Hear The Prayer We Offer’ and, look, it’s Him.
-The hands He holds the book with are… It’s, The One.
+The hands He holds the book with….what are those marks?
+It’s, Him!
 He nods in your direction and together everyone gallantly sings songs of Zion “in a foreign land” (Psalm 137:4)

 Father, hear the prayer we offer: